Kshitijknk07/TitanGate/README.md

-# 🚀 **TitanGate** - High-Performance API Gateway with Rate Limiting, Caching, and Authentication
+# 🚀 **TitanGate** - High-Performance API Gateway with Rate Limiting, Caching, and Authentication and More

 Welcome to **TitanGate**, a powerful and scalable **API Gateway** built with **Fastify**.
 TitanGate handles key features like **Rate Limiting**, **Caching**, and **Authentication** to efficiently manage and optimize your backend services.